rcpch/digital-growth-charts-server/docs/developer/rcpchgrowth.md

 ```

 These default to None if not provided.

 The bone ages are float values.
 No formatting is performed and are returned in the Measurement class object as provided.
-The chart plug in is optimised to recognise them.
+The chart plugin is optimised to recognise them.

 ```bone_age_text``` is contextual information to describe the bone age.
 It may be a radiology report or author comment.

 ```events_text``` is a list of strings, events to tag the measurement with, for example starting a treatment or receiving a diagnosis.

 Calling ```Measurement(...).measurement``` will return a full Measurement object.